Floodgates Publishing

 The complete framework showing how trusting belief, repentance, confession, and baptism form one unified movement toward God.

-The unified gospel response is not a checklist of separate requirements.
+The Unified Gospel Response is not a checklist of separate requirements.
+Trusting belief, repentance, confession, and baptism function as a sequential, inseparable, inevitable chain.
 It is a single movement of the whole person toward God, expressed in sequence and bound by necessity:

 (Trusting BeliefRepentanceConfessionBaptism) = Salvation